gravis JSON Graph Format (gJGF)¶

 edges when visualized. gJGF specifies which annotations are recognized by gravis.

-All values are defined as JSON string
+All values are defined as JSON string or JSON number as described below,

-but for greater flexibility gravis also accepts JSON string
+but for greater flexibility gravis also accepts JSON string for numerical values

 and auto-converts them to numbers.